 In a survey of Maryland attorneys, Mr. Slutkin has been chosen as one of Maryland’s “Super Lawyers,” first in 2007 (the initial year of the survey), and each year since.
 In various years of the Super Lawyers survey of his peers, Mr. Slutkin has had the honor of being voted one of the top 10 lawyers in the entire state of Maryland and one of the top 50 lawyers in Maryland.
 He also has a 10 out of 10 rating ("Superb") on Avvo.com, which annually rates attorneys.

-Mr. Slutkin also has been included in the publication "Best Lawyers" in 2012-2020.
-In 2012 his peers voted him Baltimore's "Lawyer of The Year" for his representation of victims of medical malpractice.
+Mr. Slutkin also has been included in the publication "Best Lawyers" since 2012.
+In 2012 and 2021, his peers voted him Baltimore's "Lawyer of The Year" for his representation of victims of medical malpractice.
 This is a special honor as only a single lawyer in each practice area and geographic area is honored as the "Lawyer of the Year."
 Lawyers honored as "Lawyer of the Year" are chosen based upon particularly impressive voting averages received during a peer-review assessment with thousands of leading lawyers each year.
 According to Best Lawyers, the designation "Lawyer of the Year" reflects a high level of respect a lawyer has earned among other leading lawyers in the same community and practice area for ability, professionalism and integrity.

 Since 2011, Mr. Slutkin has been a member of the Peer Review Committee of the Attorney Grievance Commission of Maryland, which evaluates the ethical conduct of attorneys charged with misconduct, for which he repeatedly has served as Chairman of various peer reviews.